axondeepseg/axondeepseg/.github/pull_request_template.md

 - [ ] I've given this PR a concise, self-descriptive, and meaningful title
 - [ ] I've linked relevant issues in the PR body
-- [ ] I've applied the relevant labels to this PR
+- [ ] I've applied [the relevant labels](https://www.neuro.polymtl.ca/software/contributing#pr_labels) to this PR
 - [ ] I've added relevant tests for my contribution
 - [ ] I've updated the documentation and/or added correct docstrings
 - [ ] I've assigned a reviewer
+- [ ] I've consulted [ADS's internal developer documentation](https://github.com/neuropoly/axondeepseg/wiki/Guidelines-for-contribution) to ensure my contribution is in line with any relevant design decisions

 <!--- For the title, please observe the following rules:
 	- Provide a concise and self-descriptive title